LIMINAL: Exploring The Frontiers of LLM Decode Performance: Understanding the Limits of Decode Performance

-Finally, we comment on compute provisioning briefly.
-LLM Decode is heavily bandwidth constrained and when compute is reasonably provisioned, it is rarely the bottleneck.
+\myparagraph{Compute} LLM Decode is heavily bandwidth constrained and when compute is reasonably provisioned, it is rarely the bottleneck.
 For low batch scenarios, tensor compute utilization is $\le 1\%$ for both DRAM and SRAM \xpu{} designs.

-Considering the max supported batch size, we observe a small number of cases where a design is compute bound.
-For example, considering DeepSeekV3 with large batch and small context, all three DRAM designs become compute bound.
-This becomes less pronounced as context grows.
+\myparagraph{Packaging} Wafer-scale integration ~\cite{9895534,cerebras_cs3,shih2025sow} is an alternative to traditional packaging techniques.
+The primary benefit wafer-scale is lower collective latency.
+For a 25 die package (Dojo~\cite{9895534}), as little as $800ns$ is needed to move data across the system.
+The effects of this lower synchronization latency is captured by our limit study which separates out the role of bandwidth and collective latency and examines their multiplicate effect.